Who wouldn’t want to pay off their mortgage faster?

 What looks like a low rate could add up to hundreds of thousands over the course of thirty years in interest for the bank (and money out of your pocket).
 Reducing the amount you owe on your principle can save you a ton of money that you could use elsewhere to build wealth.

-Paying down your mortgage faster will save you far more over the life of your mortgage than most coupon cutting can achieve.
+Paying down your mortgage faster is will save you far more over the life of your mortgage than most coupon cutting can achieve.